ISPMBern/project-template/README.md

 # project-template
-Template for reproducible data analysis project using RStudio, R Markdown, Quarto, GitHub, etc.
+Template for a reproducible data analysis project using RStudio, R Markdown, Quarto, and GitHub.